EmTeeVee/MTV-Style-Music-Video-Title-Generator/README.md

 Eurythmics - Here Comes The Rain Again (1983, Touch)_fre.srt

 Finally, some information is written at the end of the filename in wavy brackets {} after muxing, so that {SD}, {4K}, {AV1} or {VP9} files are marked.
-This is for quality and compatibilty reasons (at least I found it useful to have that).
+This is for quality and compatibilty reasons that one might have to consider.